GeyserMC/Geyser/README.md

 Special thanks to the DragonProxy project for being a trailblazer in protocol translation and for all the team members who have joined us here!

+## Supported Versions
-### Currently supporting Minecraft Bedrock 1.20.80 - 1.21.3 and Minecraft Java 1.21
+Geyser is currently supporting Minecraft Bedrock 1.20.80 - 1.21.3 and Minecraft Java Server 1.21

+We do not support older version due to most Minecraft Bedrock clients being automatically updated.
+Please update to the recent version if your Minecraft version is no longer supported by Geyser.

 ## Setting Up
 Take a look [here](https://geysermc.org/wiki/geyser/setup/) for how to set up Geyser.